ChibaPet/lxc-utils/README.md

 startup."

-Here's the cost of processing a complete Debian minimal install, sitting on a ZFS mirror atop LUKS:
+Here's the cost of processing a complete Debian minimal install, sitting on a ZFS mirror atop LUKS, all on 5400 RPM spinning rust:

 ~~~
 /srv/lxc# time depriv /srv/lxc/base 100000